dkurukula/ArbiGHOst/README.md

 ### With Eth
 - use ETH to mint GHO at 1USD
 - sell GHO on DEX for more than 1USD, get more ETH back than spent to mint GHO

+### Pre-Requisites :
+You will need to install the following dependencies :
+* yarn add @openzeppelin/contracts
+* yarn add @aave/core-v3

 ---